-First, place the walnuts in a bowl and add 2 teaspoon of lemon juice.
+First, place the walnuts in a bowl and add 2 tsp of lemon juice.
 Then fill the rest of the way with water until the walnuts are completely covered.
 Let soak at least 8 hours.
-I think of this step as the 'slow cooker' step.
-It makes a huge difference in texture, so don't skip!
+I think of this step as the ‘slow cooker’ step.
+It makes a huge difference in texture, so don’t skip!

 Once the walnuts are thoroughly soaked, drain and rinse.
 Then place the walnuts, tamari, and spices in a food processor, and process until it resembles minced meat.
 Make sure to taste after processing, so that you know you’ve got the right flavor.
 Sometimes I add in a bit of heat with some red pepper flakes, or a little garlic for some more flavor.
 And that’s it!
 Your walnut taco meat is ready to serve as well as savor.

 If you’re trying to eat cleaner and more plant-based, here’s a few tips for doing that when it comes to tacos.